zitadel/zitadel/docs/docs/manuals/user-factors.md

 In general there might be the following possibilities:
 - FingerScan
 - FaceRecognition (e.g. FaceID)
-- Hardware Tokens (e.g. YubiKey, Solokey)
+- Hardware Tokens (e.g. YubiKey, Solokeys)

 Hardware Tokens are basically a piece of hardware such as a USB key that gets linked to your Identity and authorizes as second factor when a button on the device is pressed.